Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations: Verification Theorem

 for some $a\in L^{\infty}(\Lambda)$ with $a \geq a_0 > 0$.
 Indeed, the variational setting relies on the monotonicity and the coercivity of the unbounded operator which also holds for the operator $A$, see also \cite[Remark 6.2]{stannat2020} for more details.
-Furthermore, $A$ is the generator of an analytic semigroup, hence \Cref{regularityterminalcondition} and \Cref{propertiesofv} still hold.
-Finally, the strong $B$-condition needed for the proof of \Cref{verification} part (i) is shown in \cite[Example 3.16]{fabbri2017}. \end{enumerate} \end{remark}
+Furthermore, $A$ is the generator of an analytic semigroup, hence we can still define $\delta$ as a continuous operator from $H^1_0(\Lambda^2)$ to $L^2(\Lambda)$ (cf. Remark \ref{deltaremark}), and Lemma \ref{regularityterminalcondition} and Proposition \ref{propertiesofv} still hold.
+Finally, the strong $B$-condition needed for the proof of Theorem \ref{verification} part (i) is shown in \cite[Example 3.16]{fabbri2017}. \item In this paper, we chose to work with variational solutions for the state equation \eqref{stateequation}.
+Other types of solutions such as strong solutions or mild solutions could also be considered.
+However, for strong solutions, let us recall that in order to assure the existence of a solution one has to impose additional assumptions on the coefficients of the state equation.
+Once, the existence of a strong solution to the state equation is assured, the proofs significantly simplify since the terms involving the unbounded operator such as $\langle \Delta \bar x_t,p_t \rangle$ in the statement of Theorem \ref{spacetime} and Theorem \ref{verification} are well-defined without any additional regularity for $p_t$, cf. \cite{chen2022}.

+On the other hand, for mild solutions, we would like to recall that the mild solution formula does not yield a semimartingale decomposition and therefore there is no (direct) It\^o formula for mild solutions.
+Moreover, we exploit the fact that the solution of the state equation satisfies

+which is immediate in the variational setting but requires additional assumptions in the case of mild solutions. \end{enumerate} \end{remark}